Manual Installation Guide

 From here, if you've got further interest in the community - or simply need to report a problem or ask questions - come hang out in the project Discord or IRC channels and discuss all things related to this project, OpenMW, and Morrowind modding in general.

 Please also feel free to check the project Twitch stream.
-The website creator streams twice a week and works on improving and updating the website.
+The website creator occasionally streams while working on improving and updating the website, or creating OpenMW-Lua mods.

 There's also the project issue tracker on GitLab where you can view existing issues or file a new one if you find something that needs to be fixed or updated.